The following financial ratios are calculated by using amounts reported on the balance sheet:

 - Quick ratio

 The following financial ratios use amounts from both the balance sheet and the income statement:

 - Return on equity

 Examples of financial ratios that use amounts only from the income statement include:

 - Gross margin ratio (gross profit divided by net sales)

 - Return on sales (net income divided by net sales)

 In addition to financial ratios, another tool in financial statement analysis is common-size financial statements.
 A common-size balance sheet results when every amount on the balance sheet is divided by the amount of total assets.
 A common-size income statement is the result of dividing each item on the income statement by the amount of net sales.
 Common-size financial statements allow for a comparison between companies of any size and also with industry averages.
 For example, a corporation's common-size balance sheet might indicate that its current assets are 40% of its total assets.
 That percentage can then be compared to a competitor's percentage and to the percentage for its industry.

-If a corporation's stock is publicly traded, the Management Discussion section of its annual report to stockholders provides helpful information behind the financial ratios.
+If a corporation's stock is publicly traded, the Management Discussion section of its annual report to the Securities and Exchange Commission Form 10-K provides helpful information behind the financial ratios.